 An object which holds all info about the current runtime version and the available binaries for participating as a validator in this pool.

 The version of the runtime.
-Protocol nodes compare for security reasons their runtime version with the pool's version to ensure correct behaviour.
+Protocol validators compare for security reasons their runtime version with the pool's version to ensure correct behaviour.

-An object in JSON format containing download URLs to the protocol node binaries.
+An object in JSON format containing download URLs to the protocol validator binaries.
 Used by KYSOR if auto download is enabled.

 An object which holds all the info when a pool has a scheduled runtime upgrade.